guinuxbr/guinuxbr.com/content/posts/run-debian-in-windows-10-with-wsl-2/index.en.md

 Hello and welcome to my blog.

 We use Windows in our workstations at my current job (it was not my choice 🙊), but there are a lot of tasks that are easier to do in a Linux environment.
-Some days ago I needed to manipulate a huge CSV and just thought: "This would be a lot simple with cat, grep, sort, etc.".
+Some days ago I needed to manipulate a huge CSV and just thought: "This would be a lot simple with `cat`, `grep`, `sort`, etc.".

 So, I remember that I have read something about running Linux inside Windows using WSL and, well, why not give it a try?